 Ginger contains the substance gingerol, which appears to have protective effects against cancer.
 However, more studies are needed.

 Oxidative stress and chronic inflammation can accelerate the aging process.

-They are believed to be among the key drivers of Alzheimer’s disease and age-related cognitive decline.
+They’re believed to be among the key drivers of Alzheimer’s disease and age-related cognitive decline.

-Gingerol, the bioactive substance in fresh ginger, can help lower the risk of infections.
+Gingerol can help lower the risk of infections.

-Ginger is one of the very few superfoods actually worthy of that term.
+It’s one of the very few superfoods actually worthy of that term.